Peer Review Policy

 HABITAT use peer review process policy to ensure the highest quality of published articles.
 The following are the principles that govern our peer review process:

 First, All manuscripts submitted to this journal must follow focus and scope, and author guidelines of this journal.
 The submitted manuscripts must address scientific merit or novelty appropriate to the focus and scope.
-All manuscripts must be free from plagiarism contents.
+All manuscripts must be free from plagiarism contents and not more than 20%.
 All authors are suggested to use plagiarism detection software to do the similarity checking.
-Editors check the plagiarism detection of articles in this journal by using a Turnitin software.
+Editors check the plagiarism detection of articles in this journal by using Turnitin software.

 Second, The research article submitted to this journal will be double blind review at least 2 (two) or more expert reviewers.
 The identities of both the authors and reviewers are kept confidential to ensure unbiased and objective evaluations.
 The reviewers give scientific valuable comments improving the contents of the manuscript.
 Final decision of articles acceptance will be made by Editors according to reviewers comments.
 Publication of accepted articles including the sequence of published articles will be made by Editor in Chief by considering sequence of accepted date and geographical distribution of authors as well as thematic issue.